 Not only is Orange County historic but it has a unique history of habitation and development the evidence of which we see every day as residents.
 The past- especially the “recent past” of the mid-to late twentieth century- is evident on our main streets, in our neighborhoods and parks, and even in our business parks.
 Preserve Orange County was established to bring attention to the full value of our county’s historic built environment.
 We recognize that history has many points of view and that buildings can be vehicles for a more comprehensive understanding of the past.

-As the board of Preserve Orange County we have expertise in preservation law, community organizing, city planning, public history, and architecture.
-We work with groups that share our vision of urban development that supports the compatibility of economic growth with conservation strategies such as the adaptive reuse of the buildings and structures that are tangible reminders of the past.
+As the board of Preserve Orange County, we have expertise in preservation law, community organizing, city planning, historic resource management, public history, and architecture.
+We work with individuals and groups to advance a vision of urban development that integrates economic growth with conservation.

 Board of Directors

 Don Dooley (Aliso Viejo), City Planner and Historic Resources Manager

 Robert Imboden (Orange), Historic Resources Consultant